Disposal of food waste

-Preventing ruminants, pigs and poultry from having access to food waste is the key.
+Preventing ruminants, pigs and poultry from having access to contaminated food waste is the key.
 You must consider potential access by both domestic and feral ruminants, pigs and poultry.
 Feral pigs in particular create special difficulties.

 Some broad principles can be applied, either separately or in combination, to ensure safe disposal: